GPGN268/SP2025-FP01-ocean-air-temperature-patterns/README.md

 Within this project, we will focus on oceanic surface fluid flow, specifically wave patterns off the coast of Honolulu, Hawaii.
 We will use characteristics such as velocity, wave height, surface water temp, and high/low tide measurements.
 Wave patterns have been changing over time due to climate change, and we want to be able to graph the data and compare the graphs from each year.
 From there, we want to predict future patterns and potential changes.

 ## Problem Statement:
-What are the wave pattern trends over the years and can we predict future wave patterns with data available?
+What are the significant long-term trends in ocean wave characteristics, such as wave height, period, and direction, over the last two decades off the shores of Oahu?
+Are there observable patterns that can be used to predict futire trends?

 ## Data Sets:
 - NOAA, specifically their World Ocean Database (WOD)